Knowing when to file a home insurance claim can help you use your coverage more strategically – and keep your rates low.

 Let’s take a look at some examples to give you a better idea.

-The takeaway: Your claims history, the amount of damage, and what your policy covers all play a role in when to file a claim.
+The takeaway: Your claims history, the amount of damage, your finances, and what your policy covers all play a role in when to file a claim.

 This is when you really need your insurance to come through.
 Your policy is designed to cover unexpected incidents that make your home uninhabitable.
 If you have a total loss that your policy covers, filing a claim is a no-brainer and the quickest way to get your life back to normal.